ccharles2388/liri-node-app/README.md

     -|README.md  - Current Code Section 10-12-2019

-Give start-to-finish instructions on how to run the app Include screenshots, gifs or videos of the app functioning Contain a link to a deployed version of the app Clearly list the technologies used in the app
+User start-to-finish instructions on how to run the app
+    User Runs App - noode liri.js
+    User is presented with a event inquirer and options:
+        ?
+What Would You Like To Do Today?
+You Can Select By Options (Use arrow keys)
+            > con=concert-this
+              spot=spotify-this-song
+              mov=movie-this
+              do=do-what-it-says
+    User makes selection by using arrows keys to make event choice Upon Selection User Is Presented With Information : con=concert-this ( Shows Concerts For Artist Inputed) spot=spotify-this-song ( Shows Songs For Artist Inputed) mov=movie-this ( Shows Movies For Movie Query Inputed) do=do-what-it-says ( Shows Txt File Information In File) Include screenshots, gifs or videos of the app functioning Deployed version of the app - https://github.com/ccharles2388/liri-node-app/blob/master/liri.js

-State your role in the app development
+Technologies used in the app :
+    node and node modules
+    inquirer for user prompts
+    moment for date formatting
+    axios for data send and recieved responses
+    API Key Query for data fetching
+    Javascript
+    Json
+    eslint for customized configurations
+    Git Hub

+Curtis Charles - Key Creative Developer And Programmer -